eligosource/eventsourced/README.md

 A call to `replay` can be omitted if a processor did not journal any event message in previous application runs.
 Channels can be activated individually with the `deliver(channelId: Int)` method.
 Whatever `EventsourcingExtension` methods applications use to recover state of event-sourced applications, they must ensure that processor ids and channel ids are consistently used across application runs.

-### Awaiting completion
+### Await processing

-The `replay` and `recover` methods do *not* wait for replayed event messages being processed by the corresponding processors.
-However, any new message sent to any registered processor, after `replay` or `recover` returned, is guaranteed to be processed after the replayed event messages.
-Applications that want to wait for processors to complete processing of replayed event messages, should use the `awaitProcessorCompletion()` method of [`EventsourcingExtension`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.Eventsourced).
+The `replay` and `recover` methods wait for replayed messages being added to the corresponding processor mailboxes but do not wait for replayed event messages being processed by these processors.
+However, any new message sent to any registered processor, after `replay` or `recover` successfully returned, is guaranteed to be processed after the replayed event messages.
+Applications that want to wait for processors to complete processing of replayed event messages, should use the `awaitProcessing()` method of [`EventsourcingExtension`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.EventsourcingExtension).

     val extension: EventsourcingExtension = …

     extension.recover()
-    extension.awaitProcessorCompletion()
+    extension.awaitProcessing()

-For example, this is useful in situations where event-sourced processors maintain state via STM references and the application wants to ensure that the (externally visible) state is fully recovered before accepting new read requests from client applications.
-By default, the `awaitProcessorCompletion()` method waits for all registered processors to complete but applications can also specify a subset of registered processors.
+This can be useful in situations where event-sourced processors maintain state via STM references and the application wants to ensure that the (externally visible) state is fully recovered before accepting new read requests from client applications.
+By default, the `awaitProcessing()` method waits for all registered processors to complete but applications can also specify a subset of registered processors.

 ### State dependencies